Michieljoris/demo/README.md

 * disable debug output
 * implement running the 'init' command in demo.json on first checkout of a branch.
 * work out how to use dnsmasq to simulate local wildcard domain
+* make it work with node install under sudo
+* give warning if domain backend mismatch